New feature spotlight for pharmacy workflows

 • Broader compliance-oriented alert scheduling

-Built on the existing stack, not bolted on beside it
+Built into the platform, not bolted on beside it

-The feature relies on the same connected workflow model already present in Taliswitch, with caching and metadata retrieval positioned to support fast operational answers.
+Rx Document Intelligence uses the same connected workflow model already present in Taliswitch, with caching and metadata retrieval built for fast operational answers.

-Metadata is stored in indexed JSON paths so most operational checks can be resolved from cache rather than a fresh source call.
+Metadata is indexed so most operational checks return instantly from cache rather than requiring a fresh source call.

-The user experience is designed to sit inside the existing workflow instead of requiring a separate destination or daily login habit.
+The user experience sits inside the existing workflow instead of requiring a separate destination or daily login habit.

 Medication and patient context come from existing pharmacy and encounter data so document awareness is clinically meaningful.

-The same correlation model that powers Rx metadata lookups can also be used to match pharmacy orders, encounters, and document events so teams can spot gaps earlier.
+The same correlation model that powers Rx metadata lookups can also match pharmacy orders, encounters, and document events so teams can follow up earlier.

-An HL7 pharmacy message carries the Rx number that resolves to the corresponding document grouping.
+Each prescription resolves to its corresponding document grouping.
 Presence, absence, and recency become queryable from one place.

 Patient timeline view

-Patient encounters and pharmacy orders can be joined to show admissions, orders, and document events side by side for better operational interpretation.
+Encounters, pharmacy orders, and document events appear side by side for better operational interpretation across a patient's history.

-The current infrastructure supports future daily or scheduled alerts for situations where pharmacy activity does not yet have matching document support.
+Scheduled alerts for situations where pharmacy activity does not yet have matching document support — so coverage gaps are visible before they are urgent.

 Ready to put document intelligence into the workflow?